Our vision is becoming a reality.

 Restore Passenger Rail to the Quad Cities

 The vision of QC Rail is restored passenger rail service from the Quad Cities to Chicago.
-A thriving metropolitan area of 400,000 residents, the Quad City region is the next most logical addition to the passenger rail system.
+A thriving metropolitan area of 400,000 residents, intercity passenger rail service to the Quad City region will be a successful addition to the Midwest Passenger Rail Hub Network.
 However, this is just the beginning.
 Once the Quad Cities receives service, QC Rail believes connecting to Iowa City/Cedar Rapids, Des Moines, and Omaha is a feasible venture.

 A Long History of Passenger Rail